tiby312/broccoli-project/README.md

 | nbody            |  10  |         1     |

 Numbers are out of 10 and are just rough made up numbers.
-For more in-depth analysis, see the output of the inner analysis/report-web/plot-gen at:
+For more in-depth analysis, see the output of the inner `analysis/report-web/plot-gen` at:
 [https://tiby312.github.io/broccoli_plots/](https://tiby312.github.io/broccoli_plots/)

-See legacy (not maintained) report from analysis/report-legacy at:
+See legacy report (I havent updated it in a while) from `analysis/report-legacy` at:
 [broccoli book](https://tiby312.github.io/broccoli_report).